If you have ever cleared away clutter, you know what a pick-me-up it can be.

 If you only read the stuff that comes naturally, you aren’t as affected by what you encounter.
 It doesn’t make much of an impact.
 Each piece, each page.
 The artifice of the familiar is obscured by its familiarity.

-It’s stimulating.
+It’s awakening.
 Irritating in a good way.

 What happens when we travel?
 Sometimes it is an assault on our senses.
 The sheer foreignness of it.